code-leen/doughflow/README.md

 ## TODOs

-- [ ] Show times for each step after giving the time to start
+- [x] Show times for each step after giving the time to start
-- [ ] Save time selected to `localStorage`
+- [ ] Save time selected to `localStorage` (or give way to download or copy it)
+- [ ] Add minus/plus buttons for step hour ranges
+- [ ] Add stages to "start now"— allows user to start now by default, but also enter in current step to determine when sourdough will be ready